One Year After the ECJ Killed Malta’s Investor Programme: What Changed for Bitcoiners

 One year ago today, the European Court of Justice handed down its judgment in Case C-181/23, European Commission v.
 Republic of Malta.
 The court ruled Malta’s Individual Investor Programme (the IIP, later rebranded the Malta Exceptional Investor Naturalisation programme, or MEIN) incompatible with EU law.
 The verdict ended investment-based EU citizenship as a category and set binding precedent for every member state.

 Twelve months later, the landscape has resolved into something new.
 Malta still naturalises high-merit applicants, but the architecture is different.
-The rest of the CBI market re-priced.
+The rest of the Citizenship by Investment (CBI) market re-priced.
 Bitcoiners building jurisdictional optionality watched a generation of slick Maltese marketing collapse and a more honest framework take its place.
 Here is what changed, what did not, and what the past year has taught us.

 What The Court Actually Ruled